ChengranAA/Process_Monitor_Python/README.md

-# Process Monitoring Package (Working in Progress ...)
+# Process Monitoring Package (Work in Progress ...)

 The Process Monitoring package provides functionality to monitor a process by its PID and send email notifications when the process completes.